 - 3.9.
 Federal motor carrier safety regulations

-- 4. The accident must be caused by the drinking or drug use
+- 4. Must the accident be caused by drinking or drug use?

 - 5. Does the defendant need to be convicted?

-- 6. Damages recoverable in a lawsuit against a DUI motorist
+- 6. What damages are recoverable in a lawsuit against a DUI motorist?

 - 7. Can families of injured people sue a DUI driver?